Exam time can be stressful, and even when you’re on top of your studying, things can still go wrong if you don’t have everything you need.

 4. Pens/ pencils

-It might seem obvious but many people have showed up to an important exam without a pen.
-Bring some spares in case your ink runs out, but try not to overload the desk as you might get distracted.
+It might seem obvious but, when you have so many things to remember on the day, it is easy to show up to an important exam without a pen.
+It is a good idea to bring some spares in case your ink runs out.
+Try not to overload the desk as you might get distracted.

 If you need a calculator, make sure to double check you’ve packed it the night before.
 If you can, find out the battery power so you can be sure it won’t die in the exam.
 You might consider bringing a second calculator with you, just in case.